• Safety Laws in Alaska

 Motorcycles

-Licensed or endorsed riders 18 years old or older are not required to wear a motorcycle helmet.
+Licensed or endorsed riders under 18 years old are required to wear a motorcycle helmet.
 Any passenger, no matter the age, must wear a helmet.
+Anyone with a motorcycle instruction permit or those taking the test must also wear a helmet.

 Snowmobiles